Anupam-dagar/baileys/docs/tutorial.md

         deleted_by varchar(255) NULL
    );
    ```
-   - `poll_options` - Options for the poll created by the user.
+   - `poll_options` - Contains options for the polls.
    ```sql
    CREATE TABLE IF NOT EXISTS poll_options (
         id varchar(255) NOT NULL PRIMARY KEY,